 The present study had several limitations.
 First, despite the significant relationships found in the Pearson's correlation tests, the r values ranged from .10 and .32 which indicate weak-to-moderate relationships between the management programs and the aspired management styles.
 Second, the four dimensions of aspired management style (namely innovative, realistic, delegating and ethical) suffered from low Cronbach's alpha values (below 0.7 as recommended by Nunnally, 1978) and thus low reliability.
 Therefore, interpretations which involve the relevant dimensions have to be made with caution.
-Third, the R2 obtained from the MLR (refer to Table 3) was between .081 and .330 which indicated low-to-moderate explanatory power of the management development programs in explaining the variance of the management styles and practices.
+Third, the R^2 obtained from the MLR (refer to Table 3) was between .081 and .330 which indicated low-to-moderate explanatory power of the management styles and practices.
 Thus, there are other factors which could better explain the variances which are more powerful that must be further investigated and researched.